Wenyunity/algodoo-scripts/AlgicosathlonScoreboardCodeExplained.md

 Scene.my.done is just a cleanup stage, so it does not need to last for very long.
 It lasts long enough to get the cleanup message out to the other interested parties, and then it turns itself off.

 ## Scoreboard Movement

+The main chunk of the code is handled by the number on the scoreboard.

 #### Variables